 Normally in z/OS, the first system tasks required to up following NIP are JES (let say JES2), VTAM, TSO, SDSF, TCPIP and TN3270.
 Unfortunately, we can't just put them together in COMMNDxx for automatic start.
 Any one of them started before JES up will be prevented by system and fail because primary job entry gate (JES) is not active.
 Shilly, isn't it?
 Why don't just put them in a queue to wait for JES?

-Well, we don't want to discuss it, instead, we want to resolve such given situation.
+Well, we don't want to discuss it deeper, instead, just to resolve such given situation.
 The point is how to start VTAM soonest JES up, and start the rest after VTAM up, except for TN3270, will be started after TCPIP up.
 There are many tools to do it, such as VTAMAPPL.
 But, normally what they do is just using time estimation like the first above example.
 Moreover, they also need JES to up.
 Unfortunately, sometime JES need certain replies to complete its initialization.
 You got to do it manually, right?
 So, although it is put in COMMNDxx to get up automatically, JES must also be put in COMMNDxx for automatic start too.
 Otherwise, it won't work and system never establish.

 Here is the solution... using a free toy, zCBT.
 You need to prepare 2 simple rexx programs, one for system startup and one for shutdown.
 For system startup, we only work with message events to build the rule.
 First is starting JES2.
 Soonest after message $HASP492 occurred, which indicates that JES ready, start VTAM and some other tasks.
 VTAM readiness is indicated by message IST020I.
 So use the occurrence of that message to start TSO.
 At this time, trigger for TCPIP is readiness of USS indicated by message EZZ9291I.
 Then TCPIP readiness, indicated by message EZAIN11I is used to trigger TN3270 and other TCP/IP applications.
 As an automation, this rexx must also be able to do other things to guarantee this start up procedure to complete the work unattendedly.
 In this example, we prepare some JES2 replies as necessary.
 So, the codes will be like this, more or less.